 We took a boat on Loch Ness to the Urquhart Castle.
 It did rain – light rain, but we could still stand out under an overhang and watch the shore on this short trip.
 We looked but did not see the monster. 😊

-The site of the Urquhart Castle was used in Roman times but the fortified castle was only built around 1,200 CE.
-It was attacked repeatedly, and eventually the owners blew up the castle in 1,692 so that their enemies couldn’t use it.
+The site of the Urquhart Castle was used in Roman times and the fortified castle was built around 1,200 CE.
+It was attacked repeatedly, and eventually in 1692, the owners blew up the castle so that their enemies couldn’t use it.

-What we saw were the ruins.
 I climbed the circular steps up to the tower and down to store rooms.
-It is just a shell of a building but the signage was excellent and you could get the feel of the place.
+It is just a shell of a building but I could get the feel of the place.
 The view from the castle grounds was terrific.

-We stopped along the way to feed the coo.
-These are cows whose hair protects their eyes in the winter snows.
+We stopped along the way to see the coo.
+These cows have hair that protects their eyes in the winter snows.
 They are very funny looking.
-I chose, intelligently, not to give an apple to the coo and have her slobber all over my hand.
+I chose not to give an apple to the coo and have her slobber all over my hand.
 Yuck.

 IONA

-Getting to Iona is a shlep.
-We took the ferry to Mull (about a 45-minute ride).
-Then we drove an hour by bus across the island of Mull to catch the ferry to Iona.
-I enjoyed the craggy, moody hills but it was raining, therefore, hard to see much.
-The ferry to Iona only took 10 minutes.
+To get there, we took the ferry to Mull (about a 45-minute ride).
+Then we drove an hour by bus across the island of Mull to catch the 10 minute ferry to Iona.
+The craggy, moody hills from Mull to Iona were beautiful, even in the rain.
 Iona is a tiny island, just 3 miles by 1.5 miles with about 100 inhabitants.

 St. Columba, an Irish scholar, soldier, priest and founder of monasteries got into trouble for illegally copying the psalm book (there have been copyright problems for a long time).
 He left Ireland vowing not to return.
 The first bit of land he saw was Iona where he established an abbey in 563 CE.
 It flourished and the beautiful illuminated manuscript Book of Kells was written there.
 In the 800s, the Vikings raided Iona, and the monks fled, with the Book of Kells, to Ireland.
 The abbey with its beautiful chapel was restored in the 20th century.